emilianomaccaferri/oauth2-spring-boot/chapters/Chapter I.md

 14. We got to the end of the standard flow!
 Nice!
 We have everything we need to make authenticated requests to our microservices, if we had any.

 Note: we will use Postman throughout the entirety of chapters III - V. We will then add a frontend and see how the redirect URIs come into place.<br>
 I know this might all be confusing for first-time readers, but don't worry: I was too when I first learned about all this stuff!
-Don't worry, everything will fall into place by the end of this guide!
+Don't sweat it, everything will fall into place by the end of this guide!
 <hr>

 Next chapter: [Chapter II: the system and its components — how everything connects](Chapter%20II.md)